alexmcnurlin/dotfiles/README.md

   * zsh       - shell
   * powerline - statusline (for zsh)

 Installation for each package can be found in the standard Ubuntu repositories or their respective git repos.
-In order to actually use the config files, you'll have to create symlinks to your clone of this repo.
+Some programs (like zsh) must be configured before being useful.
+Unfortunately, right now, most of the config files will need to be symlinked from their default location to the git repo in order to work.
+Likewise, you will have to delete the contents of the files/directories that are already there.
+Please back up those files somehow before deleting them.

+        rm -rf ~/.i3/
+        ln -s ~/.dotfiles/i3/ ~/.i3/

+        rm ~/.compton.conf
+        ln -s ~/.dotfiles/.compton.conf ~/.compton.conf

+        rm ~/.zshrc
+        ln -s ~/.dotfiles/shell/.zshrc ~/.zshrc

+        rm -rf ~/.config/dunst/
+        ln -s ~/.dotfiles/dunst/ ~/.config/dunst/

+        rm ~/.vimrc ~/.vimrc.local ~/.vimrc.bundles.local
+        ln -s ~/.dotfiles/vim/.vimrc
+        ln -s ~/.dotfiles/vim/.vimrc.local
+        ln -s ~/.dotfiles/vim/.vimrc.bundles.local

+I don't have powerline set up in a way that's easy to configure :( I'll work on that in a later commit.

 TODO:
   * Add links and install commands for the different packages.
-  * Create a simple setup than a mess of symlinks
+  * Create a simple setup instead of a mess of symlinks